squawk7x/aQuteCardGame/README.md

 # Card Game

 This card game is played with 36 cards, consisting of 4 suits {"♦", "♠", "♥", "♣"} and ranks from {"6", "7", "8", "9", "10", "J", "Q", "K", "A"}.
 The game is played by 3 players.
 Player 1 competes against 2 'AI' players.
-Each player starts with 5 cards.
 Below is a description of the gameboard layout, detailed rules, and game control instructions.

 ## Gameboard Layout